 No American college is better or more appropriately suited to offering exemplary programs focused on the American Civil War than Gettysburg, a college that is immersed in the history of the war era.

-The College's rich historical context creates the backdrop for four distinctive Civil War programs:
+The College's rich historical context creates the backdrop for three distinctive Civil War programs: